 We are a diversified company that offers a range of services including diagnostic testing, genomics testing and contract manufacturing.
 We provide traditional CLIA molecular laboratory services, including SARS-CoV-2 ("COVID-19") testing and seek to leverage our Clinical Laboratory Improvement Amendments ("CLIA") accredited laboratory services to provide whole genome sequencing and research direct to consumers, while building a genomics data base to be used for further research.
 In addition, we have deep experience with over-the-counter ("OTC") consumer healthcare products and dietary supplements.
 We conduct our operations through two operating segments: diagnostic services and consumer products.
 Until late fiscal year 2020, we were engaged primarily in the research, development, manufacture, distribution, marketing and sale of OTC consumer healthcare products and dietary supplements in the United States.
 This includes the development and marketing of dietary supplements under the TK Supplements® brand.
-However, commencing in December 2020, we also began offering COVID- 19 and other RPP Molecular tests through our diagnostic service business, and in August 2021 we began offering personal genomics products and services.
+However, commencing in December 2020, we also began offering COVID- 19 and were prepared to validate other RPP Molecular tests through our diagnostic service business, and in August 2021 we began offering personal genomics products and services.

-Our wholly owned subsidiary, ProPhase Diagnostics, Inc. ("ProPhase Diagnostics"), which was formed on October 9, 2020, offers a broad array of clinical diagnostic and testing services at its CLIA certified laboratories including state-of-the-art polymerase chain reaction ("PCR") testing for COVID-19.
+Our wholly owned subsidiary, ProPhase Diagnostics, Inc. ("ProPhase Diagnostics"), which was formed on October 9, 2020, offers a broad array of clinical diagnostic and testing services at its CLIA certified laboratories including polymerase chain reaction ("PCR") testing for COVID-19.
 Critical to COVID-19 testing, we provide fast turnaround times for results.
-We also offer best-in-class rapid antigen and antibody/immunity testing for COVID-19.
+We also offer best-in-class rapid antigen testing for COVID-19.
 On October 23, 2020, we completed the acquisition of all of the issued and outstanding shares of capital stock of Confucius Plaza Medical Laboratory Corp. ("CPM"), which owned a 4,000 square foot CLIA accredited laboratory located in Old Bridge, New Jersey for approximately \$2.5 million.
 In December 2020, we expanded our diagnostic service business with the build-out of a second, larger CLIA accredited laboratory in Garden City, New York.
 Operations at this second facility commenced in January 2021.

 On August 10, 2021, we acquired Nebula Genomics, Inc. ("Nebula"), a privately owned personal genomics company, through our new wholly owned subsidiary, ProPhase Precision Medicine Inc. ("ProPhase Precision").
-We offer whole genome sequencing and related services through this new subsidiary.
-ProPhase Precision Medicine, Inc. focuses on genomics testing technologies, a comprehensive method for analyzing entire genomes, including the genes and chromosomes in DNA.
-The data obtained from genomic testing can help to identify inherited disorders and tendencies, help predict disease risk, help identify expected drug response, and characterize genetic mutations, including those that drive cancer progression.
+ProPhase Precision focuses on genomics sequencing technologies, a comprehensive method for analyzing entire genomes, including the genes and chromosomes in DNA.
+The data obtained from genomic sequencing can be used to help identify inherited disorders and tendencies, help predict disease risk, help identify expected drug response, and characterize genetic mutations, including those that drive cancer progression.

-Our wholly owned subsidiary, ProPhase BioPharma, Inc. ("PBIO"), which was formed on June 28, 2022, for the licensing, development and commercialization of novel drugs and compounds beginning with Equivir and Equivir G. PBIO announced a second licensing agreement for two small molecule PIM kinase inhibitors, Linebacker LB-1 and LB-2, in July 2022, with plans to pursue development and commercialization of LB-1 as a cancer co-therapy.
+Our wholly owned subsidiary, ProPhase BioPharma, Inc. ("PBIO") was formed on June 28, 2022, for the licensing, development and commercialization of novel drugs, dietary supplements and compounds, beginning with Equivir and Equivir G. PBIO announced a second licensing agreement for two small molecule PIM kinase inhibitors, Linebacker LB-1 and LB-2, in July 2022, with plans to pursue development and commercialization of LB-1 as a cancer co-therapy.